 Food Considerations: Cold Weather

 Winter backpacking can require an additional 500 – 1,000 calories per day.
 You will need to focus on high-fat foods to meet your energy demands.
-Eating nutritionally sound foods will make the difference in your ability to stay warm and energized.
+Eating nutritionally sound foods will make a difference in your ability to stay warm and energized.
 Your appetite may decrease at higher elevations and cold conditions.
 Be mindful of the potential to adjust your food choices accordingly by adding simple digestable foods such as smoothies, soups, and calorie-dense snacks for colder stretches.

 Food for Winter Backpacking

-Food Considerations: Hot WeatherBesides staying hydrated in hot weather, you need to consume foods that are high in electrolytes to replace that which is lost by heaving sweating.
+Food Considerations: Hot WeatherBesides staying hydrated in hot weather, you need to consume foods high in electrolytes to replace that lost by heaving sweating.

 Food for Summer Backpacking